helloMaydm/STEM-Mixer-2023/README.md

  * Written By: Anjali Gali, Maydm Programs Team
  * Edited By: *Joseph Ohene -->
  ```
-# Welcome to STEM Mixer 2023!
+# Welcome to Maydm Creators Lab 2023!
 _Our mission is to give students exposure to each aspect of STEM (Science, Technology, Engineering, and Math) and allow students to apply the knowledge they gain through a community service project proposal.
 Students will also get to learn about and explore different career opportunities in STEM._